Joaquín Rikemberg

-Joaquín Nehemias Rikemberg (born 4 January 1999) is an Argentine professional footballer who plays as a midfielder for Torneo Federal A side Club Villa Mitre.
+Joaquín Nehemias Rikemberg (born 4 January 1999) is an Argentine professional footballer who plays as a midfielder for Círculo Deportivo.

 Career

 Rikemberg started his professional career with Argentine Primera División side Belgrano, making his debut on 18 December 2016 in a match versus Rosario Central.
 Before his debut, Rikemberg was an unused substitute in a game against Tigre on 6 November.